angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

-If the Cantrip used to *crack* into the pile is something like an Astrolabe or a Street Wraith then the opponent is likely to Surgical right away meaning you have a 20% chance to draw into the desired Ideas Unbound or a 5% chance to draw Edge to then Cycle immediately into Ideas Unbound (25% sucess rate chance in total).
+If the Cantrip used to *crack* into the pile is something like an Astrolabe or a Street Wraith then the opponent is likely to Surgical right away meaning you have a 20% chance to draw into the desired Ideas Unbound or a 5% chance to draw Edge to then Cycle immediately into Ideas Unbound (25% success rate chance in total).
 If using another cantrip, the opponent still may Surgical however the odds of you finding what you need (IU) are dramatically increased.
 See below a table that shows the percentage of successfully finding either the IU itself or